-There are two types of federal Stafford loans—subsidized and unsubsidized.
+There are two types of Federal Direct Loans—subsidized and unsubsidized.

 - Subsidized means that the U.S. Department of Education pays your interest while you are in school and during any other periods of authorized deferment.
 However, during periods of repayment and forbearance, you are responsible for the interest on your loan.
 This type of loan is need based, meaning that your eligibility for this loan will be based in part on your financial need.

 - Undergraduate Direct Subsidized loans have a fixed interest rate of 3.73% for loans disbursed between July 1, 2021, and June 30, 2022.

 - Unsubsidized means that you are responsible for the interest that accrues from the disbursement date, even while you are in school.
 This type of loan is not based on your financial need.

 - Undergraduate Direct Unsubsidized loans have a fixed interest rate of 3.73% for loans disbursed between July 1, 2021, and June 30, 2022.

 - Graduate Direct Unsubsidized loans have a fixed interest rate of 5.28% for loans disbursed between July 1, 2021, and June 30, 2022.

 These loan payments are deferred while you are enrolled in school.
 However, once you graduate or fall below a half-time credit load (undergraduate, 6 quarter credit hours per semester; graduate, 2 or 4 quarter credit hours depending on your program), you will enter into a “grace” period of 6 months before your repayments begin.
 Once this period has expired, you will be required to begin making payments on your student loans.